In the age of email marketing, virtually every B2B enterprise has its own newsletter.

 7. Hook Email into Your Analytics.

 Analytics won’t make any one particular email better, but they can help you kick start a general trend of continuous improvement.
-Email data gives you insight on what headlines were most effective, what links got clicked, and what time of day is busiest.
+Email data gives you insight on what headlines were most effective, what links got clicked, and what days and times are the best for engagement.
 Use it!